syncfusion-content/winui-docs/winui/TreeGrid/Row_Drag_and_Drop.md

 ---
 layout: post
-title: Interactive Features in WinUI TreeGrid control | Syncfusion
+title: Row drag and drop in WinUI TreeGrid control | Syncfusion
-description: Learn here all about Interactive Features support in Syncfusion WinUI TreeGrid (SfTreeGrid) control and more.
+description: Learn here all about row drag and drop support in Syncfusion WinUI TreeGrid (SfTreeGrid) control and more.
 platform: winui
 control: SfTreeGrid
 documentation: ug
 ---

-# Interactive Features in WinUI TreeGrid (SfTreeGrid)
+# Row drag and drop in WinUI TreeGrid (SfTreeGrid)

-## Row drag and drop

 SfTreeGrid allows drag and drop the rows by setting the `AllowDraggingRows` and `AllowDrop` properties to true.
 You can also drag and drop the rows between treegrid and other controls such as ListView, DataGrid and TreeView.